tyrasd/overpass-turbo/README.md

 ### install & run

+1. `corepack enable`
-1. `yarn install`
+2. `yarn install`
-2. `yarn run start` for a Development server listening at http://localhost:5173
+3. `yarn run start` for a Development server listening at http://localhost:5173
-3. `yarn run build` for a minified build in `./dist`
+4. `yarn run build` for a minified build in `./dist`